This month… more information about passwords, tech news & some useful links for your navigational and listening pleasure.

 Consider where two-step verification is valuable.
 We suggest it should always be used for accounts that if compromised could damage your reputation or cost you money.
 These might include:-

-- Password management (Fortunately, on Lastpass, it only takes minutes to setup)
+- Password management (Fortunately, on Bitwarden, it only takes minutes to setup)

 - Online accounting systems